How designs are made

 The design

-While technically just one of seven steps, the design itself it obviously the most important, fun but also time consuming part of the process.
+While technically just one of seven steps, the design itself is obviously the most important, fun but also time consuming part of the process.

 While every designer has their own process, here’s the order in which I usually tackle my projects: